Advice for Pianists

 Self Improvement

 The other major opportunity you have to improve your ensemble playing skill is to take full advantage of the experienced tutors that are on hand to assist members at all ACMS playing occasions.
 If indeed you have prepared your part in advance, you won't be using your tutor merely for the basic task of holding the group together.
-Rather the focus will switch to aspects of playing like dynamics, phrasing, articulation, and developing a greater sensitivity to the other parts.
+Rather the focus will switch to details of) dynamics, phrasing, articulation, and developing a greater sensitivity to the other parts.

 Summary